ylaksl/ylaksl/README.md

 - 🔭 I’m currently working on with stellar and exoplanetary astrophysics ✨️

-- 🌱 I’m currently studying obervational tecniques and planet's formation 🌌
+- 🌱 I’m currently studying obervational tecniques and planet's formation and interaction with its host star 🌌

 - 💬 Ask me about anything really